frogologist/frogologist.github.io/about.markdown

 permalink: /about/
 ---

-## About the author
+## The author

 Hello!
 My name is Kathryn.

 How did a neuroscientist end up in product marketing?

-That's a bloody good question! :joy:
+That's a bloody good question!

 When I'm not writing about tech at [Octopus Deploy](https://octopus.com/), you'll find me out walking with my dog, camera, or both.

 You can follow my adventures on [LinkedIn](https://www.linkedin.com/in/kathryn-marks/), [Twitter](https://twitter.com/wordycauses), and [Instagram](https://www.instagram.com/frogologist).

-Oxford commas?
-Why, yes please!
+Oxford comma?
+How good of you to spot it!

-## About the blog
+## The blog

 This blog is a [Jekyll](https://jekyllrb.com/) site with the [Minima](https://github.com/jekyll/minima) theme, hosted by [GitHub pages](https://pages.github.com/).
 The content is written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and stored in a [GitHub repository](https://github.com/frogologist/frogologist.github.io).